-Complementing other changes, we're changing our approach to some of our river management activities, making them more responsive to ratepayer needs.
+Complementing other proposed changes, Horizons is proposing to make our river management activities more responsive to ratepayer needs.
 River management issues often evolve very quickly and the scheme-based model limits our ability to intervene with equal speed outside those established areas.
 A scheme-based approach to river management can also be administratively inefficient and is not, in our view, the best way to accommodate management issues such as willow control, where establishing a scheme and a targeted rate area to address a particular issue can be a significant portion of the cost of carrying out the work.